-The Portarlington Recreation Reserve Master Plan (Draft) has been developed to provide a clear direction for the overall improvement of Portarlington Recreation Reserve.
-Following broad consultation with stakeholders, the Draft Master Plan aims to strike a balance between the embellishment of the Reserve and its intended future use as a local level facility.
-In addition, the Plan also considers the capability and capacity of potential investment partners and future resources required for implementation.
+This Master Plan has been developed to provide a clear direction for the overall improvement of Portarlington Recreation Reserve.
+Following broad consultation with stakeholders, the Master Plan aims to strike a balance between the embellishment of the Reserve and its intended future use as a local level facility.
+In addition, the Plan also considers the capacity of potential investment partners and future resources required for implementation.

-Portarlington Recreation Reserve is a 38-hectare allotment which serves a variety of purposes for the community including sport, recreation, event, and flora and fauna uses.
+Portarlington Recreation Reserve is a 38-hectare allotment which serves a variety of purposes for the community including sport, recreation, event, and environmental uses.
 The Reserve is situated within the township of Portarlington, which has a current population of 4,046.
-The township offers an enviable combination of rural and coastal lifestyles, maintaining a small town feel even throughout the summer months when there is an influx of holiday makers.
+The township offers an enviable combination of rural and coastal lifestyles, maintaining a small town feel whilst welcoming an influx of holiday makers throughout the summer months.

 It is anticipated that the current Portarlington population is expected to experience growth of 26% to 2030, at an average annual change of approximately 2%.
 This equates to approximately 1,087 additional persons living in Portarlington in 2030.
-Most of the population growth will be experienced within the 60 - 75 year old age cohort.
+Most of the population growth will be experienced within the 60-75 year old age cohort.

-Portarlington sits just outside of the City of Greater Geelong's growth boundaries, and therefore, according to the 2017 Portarlington Structure Plan, the town's role over the next 10 years will be as a popular holiday destination, along with an acknowledgement that elderly persons will continue to comprise a very high proportion of permanent resident population.
+Portarlington sits just outside of the City of Greater Geelong's growth boundaries, and therefore, according to the 2017 Portarlington Structure Plan, the town's role over the next 10 years will be as a popular holiday destination, along with an acknowledgement that elderly persons will continue to comprise a very high portion of permanent resident population.

-The Portarlington Recreation Reserve Master Plan (Draft) and its recommendations have been considered and shaped around the future likely use and demographic of the Reserve over the next 10 years.
-These considerations have resulted in the shaping of recommendations that are both aspirational and achievable.
+The Portarlington Recreation Reserve Master Plan has been shaped around the future likely use of the Reserve and demographic of the township over the next 10 years.
+These considerations have resulted in the development of recommendations that are both aspirational and achievable.

-The Reserve currently offers a diverse range of uses and activities across the sporting and active recreation area and throughout the passive recreation area.
-As discovered through the findings within this report, both active and passive areas of the Reserve are highly valued by the community and, as such, a balanced approach to their improvement, activation and management has been actively considered throughout the development of the Draft Plan.
+The Reserve currently offers a diverse range of uses and activities across its sporting and active recreation precinct and throughout the passive recreation area.
+As discovered through the findings within this report, both active and passive areas of the Reserve are highly valued by the community and, as such, a balanced approach to their improvement, activation and management has been considered throughout.

-The Recreation Reserve has a strong organised sporting contingent, with tennis, netball, football, and cricket codes all represented.
-The Reserve is also home to Girl Guides as well as an agricultural society, who host the town's popular annual event, the Bellarine Agricultural Show.
+The Reserve has a strong organised sporting contingent, with tennis, netball, football, and cricket all represented.
+The Reserve is also home to Girl Guides as well as an Agricultural Society, who host the town's popular annual event, the Bellarine Agricultural Show.

-The passive recreation area, as previously mentioned, holds significant environmental and biodiversity values, and is located to the west of the active sporting precinct.
-Trails and habitat throughout this area can be found, and is well utilised by walkers, joggers, and nature enthusiasts alike.
+The passive recreation area holds significant environmental and biodiversity values and is located to the west of the active sporting precinct.
+Trails and habitat throughout this area can be found, and it is well utilised by walkers, joggers, and nature enthusiasts alike.

-The Draft Master Plan's recommendations have utilised the findings from engagement through a Project Control Group, Project Working Group and Project Reference Group, along with a four week community consultation period.
-In addition, this report has reviewed relevant literature, facility inspections and participation analysis to provide supporting background information.
+The Master Plan's recommendations have been developed alongside broad engagement with the Project Control Group,

+Project Working Group and Project Reference Group, and the broader community.
+In addition, this report has reviewed relevant literature, facility inspections and participation analysis.

-The Draft Master Plan has been driven by four development principles and six goals, of which each of the recommendations align.
+The Master Plan has been driven by four development principles and six goals, of which each of the recommendations align.
 These include sustainability, accessibility, multi-use and fit for purpose.
-In line with these, key themes of the Draft Master Plan and its recommendations, include:
+In line with these, key themes of the Master Plan and its recommendations. include:

 Refurbishment of identified sporting facilities where they do not align with recommended guidelines.
-The Draft Plan recognises that most sporting infrastructure at the Reserve is in good structural condition, particularly with regards to the various pavilions, however there are some deficiencies in their quality and function.
-Several opportunities exist also for the associated sporting amenities and playing surfaces to be upgraded to encourage their multi-use and to contribute to greater programming and participation opportunities.
+The Plan recognises that most sporting infrastructure at the Reserve is in good structural condition, particularly in regard to the various pavilions, however there are some deficiencies in their quality and function.
+Several opportunities exist for the associated sporting amenities and playing surfaces to be upgraded to encourage multi-use and to contribute to greater programming and participation opportunities.